foxdonut/meiosis-guide/application_state.md

 Similarly to `initialModel`, the `state` function can be specified in `run` as well as in `createComponent`.
 Just as with `initialModel`, for the `state` function `run` is the starting point and `createComponent` gives each component the possibility to *augment* the application state.

+When you specify a `state` function in `createComponent`, it gets passed the model and the state.
+Remember that the starting point for the state is the function passed to `run`.
+Each component then adds more computed properties to the state, and returns it.